danieldunderfelt/react-response/README.md

 As you may have noticed, the `<Response />` component consumes React Router routes.
 Yes, React Router is a peerDependency, along with React, React DOM and Express.
 I assume that most projects that need server-side rendering already uses React Router.

-> React Server is based on Express.
+> React-response is based on Express.
 If you're not using Express, rest assured that it is not suuuuper tightly coupled.
 I might eventually look at having interchangeable servers, but it is not a priority for now.

-That small example is all well and good for showing off, but next we'll have a look at how to customize React Server for your needs.
+That small example is all well and good for showing off, but next we'll have a look at how to customize React-response for your needs.

 ### The full example